WHY I'M RUNNING

 DEFENDING WASHINGTON'S HEROES

 But my family’s story of victory over federal bureaucrats is the exception, rather than the rule.
 Far too many desperate veteran families face an uncertain future that is filled with mountains of paperwork and excuses.
 It makes absolutely no sense to burden families who have given so much with so little support from the government they swore an oath to defend.
+It also makes no sense that, as the veteran homelessness rates in Washington rise, a coordinated and comprehensive effort to address the problem has not been taken.
+That is why the first major initiative of my campaign tackles this issue for our veterans.
+Click here to see my full plan.

 Our troops on the frontlines, our veterans on the home front, and our first responders in our communities should be saluted for their sacrifices.
 I am committed to fighting for our local heroes and ensuring they receive the resources they need at every level of service, because our support is what they deserve.